Money Savings Challenges for the New Year

 The challenge walks you through 14 tried-and-true ways to improve your finances.
 At the end of the two weeks, you’ll be encouraged to follow up with a new monthly savings challenge to keep all that great momentum going.

 Having an emergency fund is an important part of your financial health.
-FINRA (the Financial Industry Regulatory Authority) recommends saving back around 3 to 6 months of living expenses so you’re prepared if illness, injury, or other unexpected events put a strain on your finances in the future.
+FINRA (Financial Industry Regulatory Authority) recommends saving around three to six months of living expenses, so you’re prepared if illness, injury or other unexpected events put a strain on your finances in the future.